Spectral Theory of Isogeny Graphs: Introduction

 \subsection{Ramanujan graphs and expander sequences}

-In this section we discuss the implication of our results from the point view of graph theory.
-We refer the reader to the textbooks \cite{DSV,HLW}, the papers \cite{Bordenave,Friedman} and references therein for detailed discussions of the concepts introduced here.
+In this section we discuss the implication of our results from the point of view of graph theory.
+We refer the reader to the textbooks \cite{DSV,HLW,Trev}, the papers \cite{Bordenave,Friedman} and references therein for detailed discussions of the concepts introduced here.

 Let $G$ be a $d$-regular non-bipartite (see Remark \ref{rem:partition}) connected finite graph with symmetric adjacency matrix $A$.
 The spectrum of $A$ contains the eigenvalue $d$, called trivial eigenvalue, with multiplicity one.
 All other eigenvalues are called non-trivial and are contained in the interval $(-d,d)$ (\cite[Proposition 1.1.2]{DSV}).
-The spectral gap is the minimum of $d-|\lambda|$, where $\lambda$ runs among all non-trivial eigenvalues.
-Observe that our main results give lower bounds on the spectral gap.
+The \emph{spectral gap} is the minimum of $d-|\lambda|$, where $\lambda$ runs among all non-trivial eigenvalues.
+Notice that our main results give lower bounds on the spectral gap of isogeny graphs.
 Lower bounds on the spectral gap can be used, among the other things, to bound the diameter, the expansion constant and the mixing time of a graph, see \cite{DSV,HLW}.

 A graph is called \emph{Ramanujan} if all non-trivial eigenvalues of $A$ are contained in the Hasse interval $[-2\sqrt{d-1},2\sqrt{d-1}]$.
-The Alon-Boppana inequality says that there exists a constant $c_d>0$ depending only on $d$ such that the for every $d$-regular graphs with $n$ vertexes there exists a non-trivial eigenvalues with module at least $2\sqrt{d-1}-c_d/(\log(n))^2$; in a more colloquial language, it says that Ramanujan graphs have the largest possible spectral gap among big graphs (\cite[Section 5.2]{HLW}, \cite[Section 1.3]{DSV}, \cite[Introduction]{Bordenave}).
+The Alon-Boppana inequality says that there exists a constant $c_d>0$, depending only on $d$, such that for every $d$-regular graphs with $n$ vertices there exists a non-trivial eigenvalue with absolute value at least $2\sqrt{d-1}-c_d/(\log(n))^2$; in a more colloquial language, it says that Ramanujan graphs have the largest possible spectral gap among big graphs (\cite[Section 5.2]{HLW}, \cite[Section 1.3]{DSV}, \cite[Introduction]{Bordenave}).

-A key result, conjectured by Alon and proven in \cite{Friedman} and \cite{Bordenave}, says the following: fixed a positive number $\varepsilon$, using the uniform distribution on the set of $d$-regular simple graphs with $n$ vertexes, the probability that all non trivial eigenvalues of the adjacency matrix lie in the interval $[-2\sqrt{d-1}-\varepsilon,2\sqrt{d-1}+\varepsilon]$ tends to $1$ when $n$ tends to infinity.
-In a colloquial language, this means that a random graph is close to be Ramanujan.
-It is however challenging to construct explicit examples of Ramanujan graphs, as discussed for instance in \cite[Introduction]{Bordenave}.
+A key result, conjectured by Alon and proven in \cite{Friedman} and \cite{Bordenave}, says the following: fixing a strictly positive real number $\varepsilon$, using the uniform distribution on the set of $d$-regular simple graphs with $n$ vertices, the probability that all non trivial eigenvalues of the adjacency matrix lie in the interval $[-2\sqrt{d-1}-\varepsilon,2\sqrt{d-1}+\varepsilon]$ tends to $1$ when $n$ tends to infinity.
+In other words, a random graph is close to be Ramanujan.
+In \cite{HMY}, it is shown that, for $n$ big enough, approximately 69\% of the $d$-regular graphs are Ramanujan.
+It is however challenging to construct examples of Ramanujan graphs, as discussed for instance in \cite[Introduction]{Bordenave}.
 Our results give the following.